The MOSFET as a Switch

-Then a high RDS(on) channel resistance value would simply result in large amounts of power being dissipated and wasted within the MOSFET itself resulting in an excessive temperature rise, which if not controlled could result in the MOSFET becoming very hot and damaged due to a thermal overload.
+As the basic power relationship is: P = I2R, then a high RDS(on) channel resistance value would simply result in large amounts of power being dissipated and wasted within the MOSFET itself resulting in an excessive temperature rise, which if not controlled could result in the MOSFET becoming very hot and damaged due to a thermal overload.

 One of the main limitation of a MOSFET is the maximum current it can handle.
 So the RDS(on) parameter is an important guide to the switching efficiency of the MOSFET and is simply the ratio of VDS / ID when the transistor is turned “ON”.